seatshare/seatgeek/README.md

 SeatGeek::Connection is where all the meat is.

+You will first need to provide the `client_id` for your application.
+For assistance registering and locating your `client_id`, please see [the platform documentation](http://platform.seatgeek.com/#authentication).

+    SeatGeek::Connection.client_id = 'some_client_id'

 Each of the four endpoints can be accessed with a class method reflecting the endpoint's name.

     SeatGeek::Connection.events